TaktischerSpeck/Life_Job_Creator/README.md

 Just create an new, Empty line.

-Its needed that the tool can separate the VirtualShops class from the VirtualItems class.
+It's needed that the tool can separate the VirtualShops class from the VirtualItems class.
 </b>
 ## Authors